The Raspberry Pi 3: Faster, Better, with Wi-Fi and Bluetooth

 The Raspberry Pi is going places, and I’m not just talking about outer space.
-Today, the Raspberry Pi foundation announced the release of the Raspberry Pi 3.
-It’s the most significant update to the popular line of low-cost computers yet.
+In February 2016, the Raspberry Pi foundation announced the release of the Raspberry Pi 3.
+It was the most significant update to the popular line of low-cost computers yet.

 The Raspberry Pi 3 is powered by the BCM2837 – a brand new SoC (System on Chip) produced by Broadcom.
 This represents a significant improvement on earlier versions of the Raspberry Pi.
 Not only is it clocked at a higher rate (1.2GHZ quad core, compared to 900MHz quad core on the Raspberry Pi 2), but it runs the 64-bit ARM Cortex-A53 microarchitecture, which implements the more advanced ARMv8-A instruction set.